madeleine2086/find-a-key-p3/README.md

 - Allow players to select the room size.
 - Allow players to start from different corners of the room.

+## Data model

+- I decided to use a function as my model.
+- The game is wrapped in one function called 'play_game'.
+- The function displays instructions to the player, calculates distance between the player and the key, and gives clues.
+- When player finds the key the function asks if it should run again or end the game.

 ## Testing